Deer

 • They eat shrubs, trees, and crops when available.

-This is the first step of decreasing deer-related damage for a reason.
-To determine if it is in fact deer that are causing you problems– you have to observe.
+This is the first step in decreasing deer-related damage - determining if it is deer that are causing you problems – so you have to observe.
 This way you will know for certain that the problem isn’t caused by squirrels, rabbits, or neighbor kids with too much time on their hands.

 If you notice any of the following, deer may be the cause of your plant and tree damage: